Scotland captain urges team to look forward after impressive Hampden Park rout

-After all the last time Weir took to the field at the national stadium, it was her missed penalty would set the tone for a night of heartbreak which ultimately saw Scotland fail to qualify for the second major tournament in succession.
+The last time Weir took to the field at the national stadium, it was her missed penalty that would set the tone for a night of heartbreak which ultimately saw Scotland fail to qualify for the second major tournament in succession.
 As Republic Of Ireland celebrated a 1-0 victory and their path to Australia and New Zealand with singing and raised fists, Scotland players were inconsolable and misty eyed – including Scotland’s star player, Weir.

 "We need to take confidence from the fact we can compete with teams that are going to the World Cup.
 We have to look forward to the next games.
 Our focus now is on the Euros and that campaign which starts later this year.
 We are playing good teams and getting performances and results and for the progression of this team that is really important.